department-of-veterans-affairs/caseflow/.github/ISSUE_TEMPLATE/tech-spec.md

 ---
-name: Echo Tech Spec task
+name: Tech Spec template
-about: Template for a new tech spec for the echo team
+about: Template for a new tech spec
 title: "[SUBJECT] Tech Spec"
-labels: 'Team: Echo 🐬, Type: Tech-Spec'
+labels: 'Type: Tech-Spec'
 assignees: ''

 ---